Genealogy Buff - Obituary and Death Notice Collection from Statewide Mississippi

 Mr. Ball was the first Republican to win election to Starkville municipal government where he was elected alderman at-large in 1973.
 Board members then selected him as Vice Mayor of the city.
 He was also an executive committee member and Director of the Golden Triangle Planning and Development District.

-Before coming to Starkville in 1965, Mr. Ball was in national sales for two heavy equipment companies and had lived in Houston, Texas, New Orleans, LA, Memphis, Tenn., Lubbock, Texas, and Dallas, Texas.
+He was active in national and state politics, having served in local campaign positions for many candidates and on the Starkville and Oktibbeha County Republican Executive Committee.
+Mr. Ball was a member of the Republicans delegation from Texas, New Orleans, LA, Memphis, Tenn., Lubbock, Texas.
 In the early 1950s, he owned and operated a cafe/gas station in Houston, MS with his wife, the late Juanita Jones Ball.
 During his days in Houston, he was most proud of his work with community and government leaders to improve the appearance of the Chickasaw County Courthouse Square.

 Mr. Ball was a 1938 graduate of Pontotoc (Miss.)
 High School.

-Memorials may be made to the College of Agriculture and Life Sciences Scholarship Program at Mississippi State University Foundation, First Baptist Church Lottie Moon Mission Fund or the SOAR Foundation at the Greater Starkville Partnership.
+Mr. Ball is survived by two sons, Dr. William David Ball of Boone, Texas; two brothers, Lawrence Ball of Irving, Mississippi State University Foundation, First Baptist Church Lottie Moon Mission Fund or the SOAR Foundation at the Greater Starkville Partnership.

 Rev. Clifton Curtis will conduct services.